Physics is the study of nature. It is a dynamic and exciting subject, full of many mysteries and intriguing ideas.

 Something is wrong here.

-This is my goal for Physics in Motion - to create dynamics lessons that allow students to learn physics the way it was meant to be taught: through motion.
+This is my goal for Physics in Motion.
+I aim to create dynamics lessons that allow students to learn physics the way it was meant to be taught: through motion.